wcm-io-devops/aem-manager-osx/README.md

 Overview
 ---------

 The AEM manager is a Mac OSX application that allows to manage local AEM instances for AEM developers.
-It allows to start, stop instances and monitor their bundles statuses in the menubar.
+It allows to start, stop instances in the menubar.
 Via menubar quick links are available to the most important entry points.

 Installation
 ------------

-* TODO
+* Download the latest release from the [Releases](https://github.com/petermannel/aem-manager-osx/releases) section.
+* Install DMG File to your Applications Folder.
+The DMG File is not signed, so enable GateKeeper for App-Download from anywhere in your security settings.

 Tested with OSX 10.11 El Capitan.